 How Uneven Heating Differs from Uniform Thermal Loading

-In uniform thermal loading, every element of the adhesive and substrate expands by the same fraction per degree of temperature change.
-CTE mismatch between adhesive and substrate generates stress, but that stress is distributed according to the geometry of the joint in a predictable way.
+In uniform thermal loading, every element of the adhesive and substrate expands by the same fraction per degree, and the resulting CTE-mismatch stress is distributed according to joint geometry in a predictable way.
+In uneven heating, different regions of the same assembly sit at different temperatures simultaneously, adding two stress sources uniform analysis misses.

 Common Sources of Uneven Heating in Industrial Applications